ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 ###Introduction

-Semantic Publishing Benchmark is an LDBC benchmark for testing the performance of RDF databases inspired by the Media/Publishing industry.
+The Semantic Publishing Benchmark is an LDBC benchmark which measures the performance of RDF databases.
+Creation of that benchmark has been inspired by the Media/Publishing industry where requirements like: constant update of content or various requests for data extraction and aggregation are present.
-Performance is measured by producing a workload of CRUD (Create, Read, Update, Delete) operations which are executed simultaneously.

-The benchmark offers a data generator that uses real reference data to produce synthetic datasets of various sizes and tests the scalability aspect of RDF systems.
-The benchmark workload consists of editorial operations that add new, update or delete existing data and aggregation operations that retrieve content according to various criteria.
-The aggregation queries define different "choke points", that is technical challenges that a standard RDF database must overcome thus giving opportunities for improvement regarding query optimization.
+Features of the benchmark:
+* Provides a Data Generator using real reference datasets and producing synthetic data of various scales.
+* Workload consists of editorial operations (adding new, updating or deleting existing data) and aggregation operations (retrieve content, aggregate results, etc.).
+Aggregation operations consist of a wide range of queries, e.g. _search, aggregation, FTS, Faceted Search, Geo-spatial, Drill-down_ which define various types of _choke points_ (i.e. technical challenges) that an RDF database must successfully overcome.
+* Provides validation of results

-The benchmark also tests conformance for various rules inside the OWL2-RL rule-set.
+* Tests the conformance of the RDF Database to various rules inside the OWL2-RL rule-set.

 ###Build